-During the fiscal year ended June 30, 2013, our Compensation Committee consisted of Messrs.
+During the fiscal year ended June 25, 2016, our Compensation Committee consisted of Messrs.
 Geeslin, Sanquini, and Whims.
-None of these individuals had any contractual or other relationships with us during the fiscal year except as directors.
+None of these individuals had any contractual or other relationships with us during the fiscal year except as directors, other than Mr. Sanquini.
+Mr. Sanquini was a director of Validity, which we acquired on November 7, 2013.
+See "Certain Relationships and Related Transactions."